Year4-Games-Development/Team2-Game2/README.md

 - Checkpoints and Laps
 - Boost with holding SHIFT
 - Minimap (radar) on the top right of the screen
+- Whenever Player drivers into a obstacle the car slows down
+- Changing camera movement on Level 2 using c and v keys

 # Upcoming features
 The camera would follow checkpoints instead of the player.